Carolyn has been an online writer for several years. She loves advising others about skincare.

-The last thing you want is to look like you have a mask on your face because the skin on your face is a different colour than the rest of your body and there is a definite line of colour along your jawline!
-This will just draw the wrong kind of attention to your face.
-You want people to see the beautiful, glowing features of your face, not draw attention to the obvious (your makeup) or your blemishes.
+The last thing you want is to look like you have a mask on your face because the skin is a different colour than the rest of your body, and there is a definite line of colour along your jawline!
+You want people to see the glowing features of your face, not draw attention to your makeup or blemishes.

-There is no definite rule for applying foundation.
-You can use a sponge, your fingers or a foundation brush.
-Sponges tend to absorb more foundation than what you would normally use so you may find yourself going through more product than necessary.
-This can be costly if you like to use a more expensive brand.
+One more tip: Sponges tend to absorb more foundation than you typically use, so you may find yourself going through more products than necessary.
+It can be costly if you like to use a more expensive brand.

 Step Three: Concealer

-When applying concealer, it is best to use a concealer brush because they tend to work best at blending the product with the rest of your skin on your face.
-I find that the heat from my fingers make the concealer melt and I don't get the coverage I want.
-I also find that I can't blend the concealer to match the skin on the rest of my face.
-It always ends up looking too obvious.
+- When applying concealer, it is best to use a concealer brush because they tend to work best at blending the product with the rest of the skin on your face.

-When concealing blemishes you also have the option of using your foundation to create layers of coverage on your blemishes instead of using concealer if you wish.
-This depends on the amount of coverage you need.
-When using foundation to create layers of coverage on your blemishes, be sure to use the concealer brush as you would with a concealer product.
+- You can use your foundation to create layers of coverage on your blemishes instead of using concealer, depending on the amount of coverage you need.
+When using foundation to develop layers of coverage on your blemishes, use the concealer brush as you would with a concealer product.